 Product in this vehicle may contain formaldehyde, which may be an irritant to you.
-You may experience a greater concentration You may experience a greater concentration. during high humidity and temperatures.
+You may experience a greater concentration during high humidity and temperatures.
 Ventilate to remove.
-Consult your owner's
+Consult your owner's manual for additional information.

 DO NOT REMOVE THIS LABEL